-If a product were 300 mg per capsule, and 8 percent eurycomanone, than 24 mg of eurycomanone would have to be added, at a cost of 24 x 380 US dollar = 9120 US dollar per capsule.
-Times 100 capsules = 91,200 US dollars, just for the standardization of 1 bottle.
+If a product were 300 mg per capsule, and 8 percent eurycomanone, than 18 mg of pure eurycomanone would have to be added, at a cost of 18 x 380 US dollar = 6840 US dollar per capsule.
+Times 100 capsules = 68,400 US dollars, just for the standardization of 1 bottle.

 And then the scammers offer it at 69 dollars per bottle, buy 2, get 1 free.

-Hahaha.
+Ridiculous.
 Every website claiming “standardized” tongkat ali extract is a scam.
-EVERY.

-Hahaha.
-Why should those scammers who sit in an apartment in Singapore, or rent a row house in England bother even with just genuine tongkat ali when, as a matter of fact, they can send you sawdust and still print “standardized tongkat ali” on labels, or include the claim on a web page.
-Nobody, except us, will or can check.
+And why should those scammers bother even with just genuine tongkat ali when, as a matter of fact, they can ship sawdust, or all-purpose flour, and still print “standardized tongkat ali” on labels, or include the claim on a web page.
+Nobody will or can check.